SRA-VJTI/eklavya.github.io/_projects/Titanlegs.md

 ---
 layout: page
 title: Titanlegs design
-description: To design and test different types of legs for titanlegs
+description: To design and test different types of legs for the Quadruped Titanlegs
 importance: 1
 ---